 - prevent breakouts

-- improve appearance of surface lines/wrinkles
+- improve the appearance of surface lines/wrinkles

 - brighten your complexion